How to pick a BnB or Vacation Rental

 In a rental in Hawaii, my friend and I thought we were renting a room in a BnB as advertised but upon arrival received older brother Joe’s room who was off to college.
 With two twin beds and not much else, we had a weird entrance through a back door through the kitchen to our room and zero hospitality or breakfast.
 Thankfully, we were only staying a few nights as every hotel we called was booked.
 The last morning when we had packed and were walking through the kitchen to leave, the youngest boy about age 8 was sitting spread eagle naked on a chair pulled up to the TV on the counter – buck naked.
 AWKWARD!

-Another mistake was a vacation rental from by a guy in his late 20’s in Washington DC, trying to make some extra money by renting out the room above his garage.
+Another mistake was a vacation rental from by a guy in his late 20’s in Washington DC, trying to make some extra money by renting out the room above his garage of his newly purchased townhome.
 While the pictures looked nice, this was on the one and only day it was cleaned.
 He worked on his motorcycle daily and rev’d the engine and gas right into the apartment which had a see-through front door.
 Then had construction crews on property (I am sure with my rental fees) and had them re-point the house.
 Re-pointing is when they drill out the cement in a brick building and replace it with fresh cement.
 Needless to say, it felt like the place was going to shake to the ground and when I complained, he kicked me out – not that I was not already running to a hotel.
-Thankfully there was a rental agency as the intermediary.
+Thankfully there was a rental agency as the intermediary and my costs were refunded.

 I learned through mistakes… but I learned and have rented some really amazing places.
 Now, with sites like HomeAway and AirBnB, individuals are renting out their own homes or guest homes in droves as both BnB’s and Vacation Rentals.
 So, how do I pick the good ones.
 First off, you will either be renting from an Agency or direct from Individuals.